__sound

 Invisibility of Colour, 2023, 20-channel audio installation at gallery SANAA - in situ (2,5 x 5 x 0,05 metres)

-For this sound installation, Van den Berg interviewed people to name and describe colours.
-Hundreds of these spoken colours sound through 20 invisible loudspeakers spread over a large white surface.
+For this sound installation, I interviewed people to name and describe colors.
+Hundreds of these spoken colors play through 20 invisible loudspeakers, spread across a wide rectangular grid, hidden behind a large white canvas.

 Small trees have already lost their leaves in July 2018 due to the extreme heat